kadena-community/kadena.js/packages/apps/docs/src/docs/participate/spirekey.md

 # Register and sign with Kadena SpireKey

-Kadena SpireKey is an innovative approach to authenticating user accounts and authorizing transactions in Web3 and decentralized applications.
+Kadena SpireKey is an innovative approach to authenticating user accounts and signing transactions in Web3 and decentralized applications.
-Kadena SpireKey leverages the OAuth protocol and the Web Authentication (WebAuthn) API to provide a secure backend that simplifies the end user experience.
+Kadena SpireKey leverages the Web Authentication (WebAuthn) API to provide a secure backend that simplifies the end user experience.
 With Kadena SpireKey, users can register a device for authentication, connect to a wallet, and sign transactions using methods that feel familiar to them.
-For example, an application might present a QR code for them to scan to approve a transaction or send a link to a device that enables them to authenticate using facial recognition or a fingerprint.
+For example, an application might present a QR code for them to scan to approve a transaction from a phone or from a credential identifier stored in browser.

 If you're an application developer, you can integrate Kadena SpireKey as part of your application work flow.
 Users can authenticate their identity and sign transactions without using passwords or managing public and secret keys.